anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 Registrars.

-Note that this specification does not mandate support for specific discovery methods in BRSKI implementations, because this is specific do the target deployment scenarios - hence the option to support different discovery methods.
+Note that this specification does not mandate support for specific discovery methods in BRSKI implementations, because this is specific to the target deployment scenarios - hence the option to support different discovery methods.

-Note that while pledges are discoverable in the context of this documents technologies, this section and its subsections do not apply to discovery of pledges because there is no redundancy involved, and selection of pledges is also only by their ID and not by their supported variation or context.
+Note that while pledges are discoverable in the context of this documents technologies, this section and its subsections do not apply to discovery of pledges because there is no redundancy involved, and selection of pledges is also only by their ID and not by their supported variation.

 ### Responder Selection {#responder-selection}